dfinity/candid/test/README.md

    Implementations should reject parsing them.

  * `<name>.test.did`:
-   A set of Candid tests, written in a grammar that extens the Candid type and value grammar:
+   A set of Candid tests, written in a grammar that extends the Candid type and value grammar:

    The root production is
    ```